Is Ozone Noxious? Or is it Natural?

 3- Adoption of the Best Practices for Ozone Remediation.

-If anyone plans to use any type of ozone service, ask if they comply to these basic professional standards.
+If anyone plans to use any type of ozone service, ask if they comply with these basic professional standards.